Nexus Roadmap

 Time and space scaling.
 Scenario generation.
 Visualization modes: from first person to global scale.
 3D/voxel engine.
 Adaptive interfaces and sound.

-Nexus 1.0 - when everything described in the articles becomes a working engine.
+When everything described in articles becomes a working engine.